For this week's Line of the Week, we decided to take a look at another Regional Rail Line: the Manayunk/Norristown Line.

 · Elm Street Station

 Before you leave the house, there are a few things you'll want to remember.
-Check to make sure you have your SEPTA Key before you step out of the house.
-You'll also want to bring your mask!
+Check to make sure you have your SEPTA Key card before you leave.
+Masks are still required on all SEPTA vehicles.
 This isn't just to keep you safe, it's to keep everyone who rides SEPTA safe!
 Ensure your mask is covering both your mouth and your nose.
-And finally, don't forget to keep social distance!
-Certain seats will be marked off to help riders keep a safe distance from each other, so be mindful of where you sit!
+Effective 6/1 - vehicle capacity limits on SEPTA vehicles will be lifted.

-So whether you're headed out to Manayunk, Center City, or anywhere in between, hop the Manayunk/Norristown Line and let SEPTA get you where you need to be!
+So whether you're headed to Center City, Manayunk, or anywhere in between - hop the Manayunk/Norristown Line and let SEPTA get you where you need to be!